garrandall/popular-music-data/tracks/dancing-with-a-stranger-sam-smith-normani.md

 Look what you made me do, I'm with somebody new
-Ooh, baby, baby, I'm dancing with a stranger
+Oh baby, baby, I'm dancing with a stranger
 Look what you made me do, I'm with somebody new
-Ooh, baby, baby, I'm dancing with a stranger
+Oh baby, baby, I'm dancing with a stranger
 Dancing with a stranger